-Skin HQ has doctors who work together with a registered nurse to examine your skin from head to toe with the state of the art MoleMax digital dermoscopy and photography equipment.
+Doctors will work together with a registered nurse to examine your skin from head to toe with state of the art digital dermoscopy and photography equipment.

 The doctor is able to track even minor changes in your more worrying spots and will treat them when the time is right.

 They will then move onto performing a full skin assessment using a dermatoscope.
 The findings of the examination will be discussed and recommendations will be personalised depending on your individual skin cancer risk factors.
 You will also be provided with sun protection education to ensure you have the most current information on how to prevent skin damage from the sun.